Answered By: Maria Power Last Updated: Dec 05, 2018 Views: 134

 The Jody Thurston Northwest Center for Children’s Literature is the brainchild of a group of children’s literature educators, authors, illustrators, book dealers, and enthusiasts in the Pacific Northwest who came together in Portland in the spring of 2003.
 The initial leadership included Kathy Dunbar, Barbara Swanson-Sanders, and Peggy Sharp.
 The NWCCL held its grand opening in October of 2004.
 The Center is named in honor of Jody Thurston and pays tribute to her work with and love of children as a teacher at the Prince of Peace Lutheran Preschool in Beaverton, Ore.

 Materials in the NWCCL collections include picture books, juvenile non-fiction, young adult literature, reference materials, and curriculum materials.
-To search for items located in the NWCCL, use Search@CU Libraries, and select the Children's Literature or Curriculum Lab scope from the drop down menu:
+To search for items located in the NWCCL, use OneSearch, and limit your results by Physical Location (choose Curriculum Lab or Children's Literature):